tobilg/dcos-commons/frameworks/mongodb-replicaset/README.md

 # mongodb-replicaset

-A framework to establish a MongoDB ReplicaSet in a Mesos or DC/OS cluster.
+A framework to establish a MongoDB Replica Set in a Mesos or DC/OS cluster.
 It is based on [dcos-commons](https://github.com/mesosphere/dcos-commons).

 At the current state, it launches a Mesos framework scheduler, which then coordinates the launch of the actual tasks containing the `mongod` processes.
 Once those tasks have been launched and are running, it will launch an initialization task, which initializes the Replica Set and then adds the remaining `mongod` instances to the Replica Set.
 Once this is done, you can use the Replica Set for your client applications.

-Currently, it is not possible to scale the Replica Set to more instances, due to how the YAML plans work in [dcos-commons](https://github.com/mesosphere/dcos-commons).
+Currently, it is not possible to scale the Replica Set to more instances than defined when installing the package, due to how the YAML plans work in [dcos-commons](https://github.com/mesosphere/dcos-commons).
 In the future, it's very likely that this will be possible.

 ## Installation via Universe